Preceptors model professional behaviors and values for future RDNs.

 These objectives are provided to the students and are provided to the preceptor via initial communication.

-It is our expectation that the student will make every effort to comply with the schedule as determined by the preceptor, and that failure to do so should be reported to the D'Youville Dietetics Department.
+It is our expectation that the student will make every effort to comply with the schedule as determined by the preceptor, and that failure to do so should be reported to the D'Youville Nutrition and Dietetics Department.

 Preceptors should feel free to assign readings to students as they pertain to their area of specialty.
 Readings or extra study may also be assigned by a preceptor to a student for the purpose of ongoing clinical enrichment or if the preceptor notices specific knowledge deficits that would benefit from additional study.